Working to preserve and enhance the landscape of the Charnwood Forest

 Species Identification and Recording Project

-Wildlife recording is an essential part of managing Charnwood Forest’s landscape, as part of the Charnwood Forest Landscape Partnership scheme we are running a species identification and recording project.
+Wildlife recording was an essential part of managing Charnwood Forest’s landscape, as part of the Charnwood Forest Landscape Partnership scheme we ran a species identification and recording projects.

-We will be running a series of training sessions, both online and on site, starting at a beginner level and gradually progressing to more detailed and complex species identification.
-Hopefully by the end of the programme, attendees will have increased their knowledge and experience of wildlife recording across a range of species groups and will be confident to continue recording and reporting sightings to contribute to vital county records.
+They started at a beginner level and gradually progressed to more detailed and complex species identification.
+Attendees have increased their knowledge and experience of wildlife recording across a range of species groups and are now confident to continue recording and reporting sightings to contribute to vital county records.

-As part of the training, we will be producing a series of ‘Spotter Sheets’ for you to download which will help you identify and record your sightings.
+As part of the training, we produced a series of ‘Spotter Sheets’ for you to download which will help you identify and record your sightings.

 Session 1: Introduction to Common Grassland Flowers

-Our first session starts with an introduction to the project and tells you more about how you can get involved in a new species recording group for the Charnwood Forest, we then go onto the training session - an introduction to identification of common wildflowers.
+Our first session started with an introduction to the project, then goes onto the training session - an introduction to identification of common wildflowers.

 Session 2: Introduction to Butterflies